 Specialisation in Conference Interpreting

 The MA specialisation in Conference Interpreting provides practical training in the relevant specialist, technical and professional competences.
-Graduates are therefore able to start directly on their career as conference interpreters.
+Graduates are therefore able to immediately embark on their career as conference interpreters.

-In the MA programme, you study at least three languages: your native or primary language (A language) and at least two foreign languages, which are classified as either 'active' (B) or 'passive' (C) languages.
-You interpret out of your B and C languages into your A language and out of your A language into your B language.
-The minimum language combination is A + B + C or A + C + C + C. The results you achieve in the aptitude tests will determine which language is classified as your A language and whether your foreign languages are classified as B (active) or C (passive).
-One of the languages you offer must be German.
+In the programme, you study at least three languages: your native or primary language (A language) and at least two foreign languages, which are classified as either “active” (B) or “passive” (C) languages.
+A candidate’s B language refers to an active foreign language into and out of which the candidate interprets.
+C languages are passive foreign languages out of which the candidate interprets.
+Your language combination must be at least ABC or ACCC.
+The results you achieve in the professional aptitude test will determine which of your languages is classified as A, B or C. One of the languages you pursue must be German.

-The table below gives you an overview of the languages and language combinations we currently cover in the specialisation in Professional Translation.
+The table below gives you an overview of the languages and language combinations we currently cover in the specialisation in Conference Interpreting.
 If there is sufficient demand, additional languages may be added.
 The MA programme director reserves the right to cancel a language version if there are not enough students enrolled.

 Successful candidates have:

-- strong written and oral communication skills in diverse contexts, a quick understanding and good powers of concentration; they are creative in their approach to problem-solving, intellectually curious, able to deal with criticism and to cope with pressure;
+- strong written and oral communication skills in diverse contexts, a quick understanding and good powers of concentration; they are creative in their approach to problem-solving, intellectually curious and able to deal with criticism and to cope with pressure;

-- a good general education, a thorough knowledge of economic, social, political and cultural conditions in the cultural areas of their chosen languages;
+- a good general education and a thorough knowledge of economic, social, political and cultural conditions in the cultural areas of their chosen languages;

 - an outstanding command of their native language and at least two foreign languages.

-The aptitude test for the specialisation in Conference Interpreting consists of an oral exam in sight translation, consecutive interpreting and – for students who have applied to study a B language – liaison interpreting.
-In order to be admitted to the programme, candidates must pass the aptitude test with a language combination of at least ABC or ACCC.
-Sample texts are made available to candidates who have applied to take the test.
+The oral professional aptitude test for the specialisation in Conference Interpreting is designed to assess your practical skills in sight translation and consecutive interpreting.
+You must pass the test with a language combination of at least ABC or ACCC.
+We will provide you with sample texts when you apply to take the test.

-We recommend candidates to prepare for the aptitude test by attending our one-semester interpreting preparation course Dolmetsch-Propädeutikum, which takes place every autumn semester.
-In this continuing education course, you learn interpreting techniques and skills such as note-taking, memory training, sight translation, consecutive and liaison interpreting, key economic terms and background knowledge relevant to the profession of conference interpreting.
+We recommend that you prepare for the aptitude test by attending our one-semester online conference interpreting bridging course (in German), which takes place every autumn semester.
+In this bridging course, you learn interpreting techniques and skills such as note-taking, sight translation and consecutive interpreting as well as background knowledge relevant to the profession and standard German.

-If you have a degree in a subject area unrelated to modern languages or media/communication studies, you are required to take a test in general and applied linguistics and in translation studies.
-Depending on the degree you hold, you may be exempt from parts of this test.
+If you have a degree in an unrelated subject area, you are required to provide evidence that you have acquired basic knowledge in the disciplines of applied linguistics and interpreting studies by completing an online self-test.
 After the deadline for applications, you will receive a reading list to help you prepare.